 The calculated moment around the rear axle, in newton meters, resulting from the maximum corrected external lift force at the frame which can be exerted through the full range of movement.

-Fig. 1 A Typical Illustration Of Main Linkage Dimensions
+Fig. 1 A Typical Illustration of Main Linkage Dimensions

 5 HYDRAULIC PUMP TEST